Music museums keeping Michael Jackson exhibits on display

 NASHVILLE, Tenn.
 (AP) - Megastar Michael Jackson’s musical legacy has been getting critically reappraised after a new documentary rekindled allegations of child sexual abuse, but at least two music museums in Detroit and Tennessee aren’t scrubbing the King of Pop from their exhibits.

-The National Museum of African American Music said Jackson will be included in an exhibit when the museum opens in downtown Nashville early 2020.
-The museum has previously released renderings of the building’s design, which feature an image of Jackson on the exterior.
+The National Museum for African American Music says some Michael Jackson artifacts will be on display in a planned exhibit called “One Nation Under A Groove,” when the museum opens in downtown Nashville in early 2020.
+The museum has previously released renderings of the building’s design, featuring an image of Jackson on the exterior.

-Robin Terry is chairwoman and CEO of Motown Museum in Detroit.
-She says their mission as a history museum is to share the stories and artifacts of the history of Motown, and “Michael Jackson’s musical contributions remain part of the Motown story.”
+Meanwhile, in Detroit, the chairwoman and CEO of Motown Museum said its mission is to share the stories and artifacts of the history of Motown.

+“Michael Jackson’s musical contributions remain part of the Motown story,” Robin Terry said.

+Motown Records was the first major label to record The Jackson 5, in which Michael debuted as a young star alongside his siblings, and released their hits “I Want You Back” and “ABC.”

 Copyright © 2019 The Washington Times, LLC.